 Public Works assists the CEO's Office of Emergency Management (OEM) with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency responses and support County emergency operations during major emergencies and disasters.
-The Public Works DOC was activated in response to the two-day rainstorm event on December 20, 2023, and was deactivated on December 21, 2023.
-Public Works worked with partner agencies to assist with road closures, clear debris and trees on County roadways, repair traffic signal outages, and conduct building inspections, as appropriate..
+The Public Works DOC was activated four times for rainstorm events during the third guarter of Fiscal Year 2023-24, including for the early and late February winter rainstorms that occurred on February 4, 2024, and February 20, 2024.
+Public Works worked with partner agencies to assist with road closures, clear debris and trees on County roadways, repair traffic signal outages, and conduct building inspections, as appropriate.